Haruka Terui

 Haruka Terui (照井 春佳, Terui Haruka) is a Japanese voice actress.
 She is affiliated with Aoni Production.

-She is best known for her roles in Engaged to the Unidentified (Kobeni Yunomori), Yuki Yuna Is a Hero (Yuna Yuuki), and The Idolmaster Cinderella Girls (Momoka Sakurai).
+She is best known for her roles in Engaged to the Unidentified (Kobeni Yunomori), Yuki Yuna Is a Hero (Yuna Yuuki), The Idolmaster Cinderella Girls (Momoka Sakurai). and Umamusume: Pretty Derby (Zenno Rob Roy).

 On March 3, 2021, it was announced that Terui married Go player Tomoya Hirata.